- Do you ever wonder about how you can make something better?

 Rapidswitch - Fill out the form here: https://myservers.rapidswitch.com/Abuse/ReportAbuse.aspx

-If you find an image in a search that no longer goes to the page have Google remove it from the search.
-Note: If you find a website that is just using images from other websites, clipart websites, coloring pages, etc. to make money off of advertising, don't contact them directly.
-They really don't care and they know that they are infringing.
+If you find an image in a search that no longer links to the page, you can request that Google remove it from the search results.
+Note: If you find a website that is simply using images from other websites, clip art websites, coloring pages, etc., to generate revenue through advertising, don't contact them directly.
+They really don't care, and they know that they are infringing.
 They do it because they know they can get away with it.
-They will just keep doing it unless you fill out DMCA notices against them.
-Don't send the DMCA notice to them, send it to their web host.
+They will just keep doing it unless you file DMCA notices against them.
+Don't send the DMCA notice to them; send it to their web host.
 If they get enough of these, their web service may cancel them.
-But they will probably just find a new web service, but at least there is a record of their illegal activity.
+However, they will likely just find a new web service; at least, there will be a record of their illegal activity.

 How to keep track of your takedown notices 1.
 Every time you send in a DMCA notice make sure you send a CC to yourself.
-Place the email you sent to yourself in a folder in your email program that says something like "Sent DMCAs".
-When the infringing material has been removed, more the email to another folder that says, "Completed DMCAs".
+Place the email you sent to yourself in a folder in your email program that says something like "Sent DMCA".
+When the infringing material has been removed, send the email to another folder that says, "Completed DMCA".

 2. Many companies require you to fill out their own forms.
 This can be a problem because you don't get a copy of what you filled out.
 I always type up the copyright infringement in an email to myself with the web address of the company in the email.
 I then save it in a folder called "Sent DMCAs" When the image or text has been removed, move that email to a folder that says "Completed DMCAs".
 This makes it easy to keep track of the DMCA that you filled out online.